TanXiao/RSVA11001-Adapter/README.md

 which puts it firmly out of my reach since I am a linux user only.
 It appears to try and do some User-Agent detection.
-If you browse to it from Firefox under Ubuntu it will give you a page that somehow gets the browser to open the RTSP connection on the DVR(this is absolutely not HTTP btw).
+If you browse to it from Firefox under Ubuntu it will give you a page that somehow gets the browser to open the RTSP connection on the DVR(the actual images are not delivered over HTTP).

 I did some browsing on the included CD-ROM and concluded the following